mantidproject/mantid/docs/source/algorithms/DiscusMultipleScatteringCorrection-v1.rst

 If the sample is a perfectly coherent scatterer then :math:`S'(Q, \omega) = S(Q, \omega)`

 The algorithm is based on code which was originally written in Fortran as part of the Discus program [#JOH]_.
-The code was subsequently resurrected and improved by Spencer Howells under the Muscat name and was included in the QENS MODES package [#HOW]_
+The code was subsequently resurrected and improved by Spencer Howells under the Muscat name and was included in the QENS MODES package [#HOW]_, [#HOW2]_
 These original programs calculated multiple scattering corrections for inelastic instruments but an elastic diffraction version of the code was also created and results from that program are included in this paper by Mancinelli [#MAN]_.

 Theory